 |Webhook||The Webhook Endpoint lets you expose Cognigy Flows via Webhook.|

-Some Endpoints act as channel aggregators, in the sense that they allow you to connect to the channels that they provide.
-Examples are: Sunshine Conversations, DialogFlow, Azure Bot Service and RingCentral Engage.
+Endpoints that act as channel aggregators allow you to connect to multiple channels via a single connection point.
+Examples: Sunshine Conversations, DialogFlow, Azure Bot Service and RingCentral Engage.

 Endpoints can be pointed to a specific Snapshot.
 This makes it possible to easily deploy different versions of your Virtual Agent.